Pursuing Wonder, Knowledge & Love

 Bluebonnet’s tuition-free logic classes taught by Dr. Gary Hartenburg help equip students to reason well so that they can be critical thinkers and successful scholars across a wide range of disciplines and fields of study and throughout all areas of their lives.
 As a handmaid to Wisdom and Theology, Logic can assist students with discerning truth, avoiding falsehood, and communicating winsomely, like St. Paul, as ambassadors for the Gospel.

 Since logical reasoning skills and habits require time and practice to hone, BHSC offers a multi-year logic sequence.
-For the 2023–24 academic year, students who took Logic in 22-23 will continue their two-year logic rotation with Cycle 2:
+For the 2024–25 academic year, students begin Year 1 of our two-year logic rotation:

 In Cycle Year 1, students work through Socratic Logic, by Peter Kreeft, which presents the complete system of classical Aristotelian logic, the natural logic of the four language arts (reading, writing, speaking, and listening).
 Students practice interpreting ordinary language, analyzing and also constructing effective arguments, smoking out hidden assumptions, making “argument maps,” and using the Socratic method in various circumstances.
 Exercises in the text expose students to many classical quotations, and additional chapters introduce philosophical issues in a Socratic manner and from a commonsense, realistic point of view.
 This course prepares students for reading Great Books and models Socrates as the beginner’s ideal teacher and philosopher.

-While Kreft’s Socratic Logic helps students develop deductive reasoning skills, the textbook for Cycle Year 2 helps students develop inductive reasoning and also helps them explore aspects of probability.
+While Kreeft’s Socratic Logic helps students develop deductive reasoning skills, the textbook for Cycle Year 2 helps students develop inductive reasoning and also helps them explore aspects of probability.

 Students should expect to spend half an hour to an hour each week completing assigned homework.

-Students who were not able to begin the BHSC logic cycle in fall 2022 will be able to join in a new logic rotation in 2024–25.
+Students who are not able to begin the BHSC logic cycle in a Cycle 1 year (2024-25) will be able to join in a new logic rotation in 2026–27.
 In the meantime, we recommend a prequel year for rising 6th/7th grade students which families can do at home independently:

 - Prequel Year (for 6th/7th graders): The Fallacy Detective by Hans & Nathaniel Bluedorn, for study at home